jacekkowalczyk82/jacekkowalczyk82.github.io/_posts/2019-06-05-my-blogging-platform-and-workflow.md

 ## No, no, not the end - UPDATE

-My blogging platform is still jekyll but I am doing it from many machines and OSs: Ubuntu, Antix, OpenBSD.
+My blogging platform is still jekyll but I am doing it from many machines and OSs: Ubuntu, Antix, FreeBSD, sOpenBSD.

 ### Install development environment for blogging with jekyll on OpenBSD